zhanglj37/sampleMplus/README.md

 ),ncol=3,byr=T)
 # the loading matrix
 # the first-third column: the loadings for X, M, Y
-# if you define the first loading of latent variable as 1, the fixed loading method would be used for model identification.
+# if you define the first loading of latent variable at 1, the first loading would be fixed for model identification.
-# Otherwise, the fixed variance method would be applied.
+# Otherwise, the variance of latent variable would be fixed@1.

 latentvar = c("X", "M", "Y")
 model = '